-Demonstration Projects show or explain "how something works".
+Demonstration Projects show or explain "how something works"

-Demonstration Projects are not accepted at the Synopsys Championship.
+Demonstration projects are not accepted at the Championship.
 What interests you about your project?
-Can you channel your interest into a Science, Engineering, or Product Testing Project?
+Can you channel your interest into a Science, Engineering or Product Testing Project?
 Ask your teacher for help.
-A demonstration often can be turned into an experimental science project by asking how something (another factor) affects the functioning of the item.
-Also, if a student likes to build things, a demonstration might become an engineering project.
+A demonstration often can be turned into an experimental project by asking how something (another factor) affects the functioning of the item.
+Also, if you like to build things, a demonstration might become an engineering project.